Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/home.md

 # Welcome {.unnumbered}

 Welcome to the Leiden Cell Observatory Wiki.
-This documentation provides information about our facility's microscopes, image analysis workflows, and image data management with OMERO.
+This documentation provides information about the facility's microscopes, image analysis workflows, and image data management with OMERO.

 ## What's Inside